 Financial issues are another aspect of end-of-life planning.
 Consider these topics:

 - Wills and trusts: Do your parents have a will and/or trust drafted?
 If so, where is it located?
 What else might they need to do, money-wise, in terms of estate planning?

-- Financial details: if you’ve been through the loss of a loved one, you know that bills and other obligations do not end at death.
+- Additional financial details: if you’ve been through the loss of a loved one, you know that bills and other obligations do not end at death.
 In order to take care of the remaining business of a loved one who has passed away, it is crucial to have a list of what bills are active, what debts are owed, and so on.

-#5 Get End-of-life paperwork in writing
+5. Get end-of-life paperwork in writing

 The best tip for having an end-of-life conversation with your parents is to get it in writing.
 While life insurance policies, wills, power of attorney documents and the like are already in writing, don’t neglect the other decision points that your parents come to during your talk.